 A conflict free workplace is likely to be stagnant and non innovative.
 Managers should encourage conflict but only when they are confident that it will not be left unresolved.
 The session looks at causes and levels of workplace conflict and offers techniques to ensure maximising resolution.

 5. The Move From Novice to Expert

-The session centres on the acquisition of wisdom & intuitive behaviour as opposed to gaining a qualification and becoming an expert.
+The session investigates this progression and the mechanics of how individuals become ‘wiser’ in work.
+By including some parts of emotional intelligence and reflective practice the transition from novice to expert allows the participants to compare the value of the workplace based acquisition of wisdom & intuitive behaviour with the more recognised route of gaining a qualification and becoming a more theoretical expert.
 The central discussion is about combining taught knowledge with wisdom in the practical, workplace based world that leaders and managers inhabit.

 New One Day Course For 2018

 1. Good with People

 This day is designed to explore the notion that the most successful leaders have a common characteristic.
 During the last 7 years we found that the consensus is that they are all ‘good with people’.
 During this programme we will look at the practical implications of several theories and will combine them to enable leaders to become more effective in the workplace by being ‘good with people’.